 Mr Lai held the Bachelor of Engineering (Computer Engineering) and Master of Philosophy (Computer Science) degrees from the University of Hong Kong.

-Prior to joining HKPC, Dr. Cheung was living in Australia holding a senior research position in Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
-He obtained Bachelor of Engineering with 1st class honours and Bachelor of Science degrees from Monash University in Australia.
+Prior to joining HKPC, Dr Cheung was living in Australia holding a senior research position in Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
+He obtained Bachelor of Engineering with first class honours and Bachelor of Science degrees from Monash University in Australia.
 His doctorate degree on Computer Imaging research was also from Monash University.
-Dr. Cheung joined HKPC in 1996.
+Dr Cheung joined HKPC in 1996.